 If you drive few miles and have safe driving habits, you could save money by participating in a data-tracking program, such as Progressive’s Snapshot, State Farm’s Drive Safe & Save or Allstate’s Drivewise.
 You use an app on your smartphone or plug a device into your car that tracks how many miles you drive, how often you drive late at night and whether you exhibit potentially dangerous driving habits, such as braking hard and accelerating rapidly.

-- The average premium savings for participating is 10% to 15%, although discounts can be as high as 50%.
+The average premium savings for participating is 10% to 15%, although discounts can be as high as 50%.
+According to Progressive, drivers who save with Snapshot save an average of $231 a year.
 Some insurers will raise your rates if you show risky behavior, although you can usually review your results online so you can improve your habits before your rate is set each term.
 See How Tracking Rewards Good Drivers for more information.

 You can compare rates from several insurers at Insurance.com or InsuranceQuotes.com.
 Or you can get help from an independent insurance agent who works with several companies (go to www.TrustedChoice.com to find agents in your area).
 Insurers’ websites, such as StateFarm.com, Allstate.com and Geico.com, also provide quotes.
 Your state insurance department may have a list of insurers that sell auto insurance in your area (see www.naic.org/map for links).

 Drop certain types of coverage on older cars

 Collision coverage pays to fix damages to your car caused by a collision with another car or object.
 Comprehensive coverage pays for damages caused by other covered events, such as theft, natural disasters, collision with an animal or if an object falls on your car (such as a tree).